Vietnamese compressed watermelon sashimi. That’s watermelon, not tuna, pictured below!

 Here’s a comparison of the watermelon before (right) and after (left) using the chamber vacuum sealer.
 It really transforms the color and texture.

-Shred some daikon, garnish with shiso leaves.
+Shred some daikon and garnish with shiso leaves.
 I initially made this dish with romaine lettuce in place of the shiso, but it’s worth going the extra mile to get the shiso leaves from a Japanese market to mimic traditional sashimi garnish.
 Shiso leaves have a minty flavor.

 Plain compressed watermelon loses some flavor compared to uncompressed watermelon.
-That’s why it was necessary flavor the watermelon with with Nuoc Cham Ga and fish sauce.
+That’s why it was necessary flavor the watermelon with Nuoc Cham Ga and fish sauce.
 For dessert, we can compress a watermelon disk and make compressed watermelon brulee, adding flavor via caramelized sugar.
-Unlike the sashimi, the disk can be cut from any part of the watermelon since it’s going to be topped with sugar anyways.
+Unlike the sashimi, the disk can be cut from any part of the watermelon since it’s going to be topped with sugar.

 Here it is all together.
 The only thing that’s missing is a watermelon-themed main course.

-Overall, this is a good project because it’s simple (provided you have a chamber vacuum sealer) and the results are impressive, especially if you don’t know it’s watermelon ahead of time.
+Overall, this is a good project because it’s simple (provided you have a chamber vacuum sealer).
+The results are impressive, especially if you don’t know it’s watermelon ahead of time.